Bhargav-U/Mr.peter/README.md

 5.fun animations like sleep,knock wake,music,etc

 this also comes with additional device called "peter's hub" which is basically a automated smart watering system that can manage multiple plants at once
+### Under development

+# Mr.peter's hub
+This is mr.peter on steroids,this is a  smart watering system to manage multiple plants from your phone.Its easy to setup and intutive to use.